 Patterson is charged with first degree murder.
 The warrant for his arrest states he "willfully, deliberately, and with premeditation kill and murder Julian D. Dawkins in the first degree."

-The arrest comes after public outcry against Patterson, after the circumstances of the shooting were revealed by family and friends of Dawkins.
+Patterson's arrest came after public outcry when the circumstances of the shooting were revealed by family and friends of Dawkins.

 Patterson is a 17-year employee of the Arlington County Sheriff's Department who has spent most of his career working in the jail.
 Patterson was honored with "employee of the quarter" recently and a source says has never had any disciplinary problems.